hecarson/utahsec-challenges/2024-11-14/chal1/sol/README.md

     Stripped:   No
 ```

-`patchelf` also shows us that the binary has already been patched to use the provided libc and ld-linux.so, instead of those provided by the local system.
+`patchelf` also shows us that the binary has already been patched to use the provided libc and ld-linux.so instead of those provided by the local system.

 ```
 $ patchelf --print-rpath chal1